yifan-grace-tang/antismash-installation/README.md

 conda -V
 ```

 2) If the `conda` is already installed, you will see a message similar to the one below (versions can differ).
-Proceed to the [BiG-SCAPE Installation](#%EF%B8%8F-big-scape-installation-mac) section.
+Proceed to the [antiSMASH Installation](-antismash-installation-mac) section.

 ```bash
 conda 24.5.0